The Outlaw's Silver

-The Outlaw's Silver is the 67th title in the Hardy Boys Mystery Stories, written by Franklin W. Dixon.
+The Outlaw's Silver is the 67th title in the Hardy Boys series of mystery books for children and teens, published under the pseudonym Franklin W. Dixon.
 It was published by Wanderer Books in 1981.

 Plot summary

-Frank and Joe Hardy receive a special delivery package containing a photo copy of a 200 year old letter supposedly written by the “Outlaw of the Pine Barrens” telling about a lost treasure of silver hidden in the pine forests of New Jersey.
+Frank and Joe Hardy receive a special delivery package containing a photo copy of a 200 year old letter supposedly written by the “Outlaw of the Pine Barrens” telling about a lost treasure of silver hidden in the New Jersey Pine Barrens.
 This letter arrived at the same time they received a phone call from someone identifying himself as the Outlaw warning them to stay away from the Pine Barrens and forget any ideas of searching for the silver.
 They determine that the real Outlaw of the Pine Barrens has been dead for two centuries.